Find Affordable College Courses

 $13,968 Average Tuition & Fees

-Our analysis found Illinois State University to be the best value school for communication and journalism students who want to pursue a degree in Illinois.
-Illinois State is a fairly large public school located in the medium-sized suburb of Normal.
+Our 2023 rankings named Illinois State University the best value school in Illinois for communication and journalism students.
+Illinois State is a very large public school located in the suburb of Normal.

 The average tuition and fees for an in-state undergraduate at Illinois State are $13,968 a year.
 After completing their degree, communication and journalism graduates from Illinois State carry an average student debtload of $22,080.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $251.